faithngotho/Pig-Dice/README.md

 An output of one results in a zero of accumulated points.

 The first player to get 100 is the Winner!
-Preview
-Click here to see the live site.

 Technologies Used
 1. HTML